By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Some orthopedic mattresses are covered by insurance.
 5-zone support orthopedic mattresses are covered by Medicare insurance if prescribed by a doctor.
 Additionally, spinal alignment orthopedic mattresses are covered by BCBS insurance if they meet certain criteria.

-For you to get a mattress like this that can be covered by Medicare insurance or private health insurance, you need to know about the conditions under which orthopedic mattresses become eligible for coverage and which types of mattresses are approved by Medicare and health insurance providers.
+For you to get a clinically-supportive mattress that can be covered by Medicare insurance or private health insurance, you need to know about the conditions under which orthopedic mattresses become eligible for coverage and which types of mattresses are approved by Medicare and health insurance providers.
+The Amerisleep AS3 (Bio-Pur® foam + HIVE® 5-zone targeted lumbar support) is our top orthopedic pick when DME coverage applies to a manufacturer-direct mattress; the Saatva Classic innerspring is the strong secondary alternative.
 Read our article about choosing the right orthopedic mattress size once you're ready, for more information about the various mattress choices available to you.
 Also, you might find interest in the 7 benefits of an orthopedic mattress and how to choose the right one.
 So be sure to check that out too.

 A medical insurance company will consider covering the partial cost of an orthopedic mattress when the mattress is deemed necessary for medical reasons and is prescribed by the patient's doctor.